 Most of us around this country and many people abroad have heard of the Folk and People street gang alliances.
 These alliances are now present in all 50 states and even some foreign countries.
 Almost all Chicago street gangs are bound to one or the other of these two alliances and many organizations nationwide are also tied to these two rival groups.
 Folk and People caught on like wildfire in the early 1980s as nation after nation began representing these two alliances on the streets and became especially enforced in Illinois and Midwest prisons.
-Thousands have lost their lives over wars between Folk and People since inception of the alliances in 1978, but more lives were saved by these alliances as well.
-You might be surprised to hear that these alliances were not created to be enemies.
-You may also be surprised to learn that Folk and People are basically the same thing.
+Thousands have lost their lives over wars between Folk and People since inception, but more lives were saved by these alliances.
+You might be surprised to learn that Folk and People are basically the same thing.

 Think about this; when you look up the definition of “Folk” or “People” in the dictionary and thesaurus you will see one of the top results mentions “Folk” or “People” as the first result.
 Look at the screen shots below when I looked up Folk and People in the thesaurus and dictionary.